flatironinstitute/finufft/finufftpy/README.md

 ## python (and python3) wrappers for finufft

-For installation and usage instructions, see the README.md in the root directory of finufft
+For installation and usage instructions, see the README.md in the root directory of finufft.